deutsche Version

 of cosmological structures all the way down to sub-AU scales of dust

-grains within protoplanetary discs.
+grains within protoplanetary disks.

 It is now clear that small-scale processes like the condensation